 Downsides: No beach, humid jungle climate, some areas prone to mosquitoes, less nightlife.

-Seminyak is more polished than Canggu—think beach clubs, upscale restaurants, and boutique shopping.
-It attracts an older, more established crowd.
+Seminyak is more polished than Canggu.
+Beach clubs, nicer restaurants, boutique shopping.
+It pulls an older, more settled crowd.

 - Studio apartment: $500 - $800/month